nehemiaobati/codeigniter/documentation.md

 - **PCM:** Pulse-Code Modulation, a raw audio format returned by Gemini API.

 **13.2.
 Changelog & Release History**

+**v1.5.0 - 2025-11-29**

+### Added

+- **Advanced Media Generation:**
+  - Integrated `MediaGenerationService` for generating images and videos.
+  - Added support for **Imagen 4.0** (Standard, Ultra, Fast) for high-fidelity image generation.
+  - Added support for **Veo 2.0** for AI video generation.
+  - Implemented asynchronous polling for long-running video generation tasks.
+- **Model Payload Service:**
+  - Created `ModelPayloadService` to decouple API payload construction from the main service, allowing for easier addition of new models with unique requirements.
+- **Gemini 2.5 Support:** Updated `GeminiService` to prioritize `gemini-2.5-flash` and `gemini-2.5-pro` models.

 **v1.4.0 - 2025-11-26**